dotnet/docs/includes/migration-guide/retargeting/winforms/incorrect-implementation-memberdescriptorequals.md

 #### Suggestion

-If your application depends on <xref:System.ComponentModel.MemberDescriptor.Equals%2A?displayProperty=fullNameWithType> sometimes returning `false` when descriptors are equivalent, and you are targeting the .NET Framework 4.6.2 or later, you have several options:<ol><li>Make code changes to compare the <xref:System.ComponentModel.MemberDescriptor.Category> and <xref:System.ComponentModel.MemberDescriptor.Description> fields manually in addition to calling the <xref:System.ComponentModel.MemberDescriptor.Equals%2A?displayProperty=fullNameWithType> method.
+If your application depends on <xref:System.ComponentModel.MemberDescriptor.Equals%2A?displayProperty=fullNameWithType> sometimes returning `false` when descriptors are equivalent, and you are targeting the .NET Framework 4.6.2 or later, you have several options:

+- Make code changes to compare the <xref:System.ComponentModel.MemberDescriptor.Category> and <xref:System.ComponentModel.MemberDescriptor.Description> fields manually in addition to calling the <xref:System.ComponentModel.MemberDescriptor.Equals%2A?displayProperty=fullNameWithType> method.
-- Opt out of this change by adding the following value to the app.config file:</li></ol><pre><code class="lang-xml">&lt;runtime&gt;&#13;&#10;&lt;AppContextSwitchOverrides value=&quot;Switch.System.MemberDescriptorEqualsReturnsFalseIfEquivalent=true&quot; /&gt;&#13;&#10;&lt;/runtime&gt;&#13;&#10;`</pre>
+- Opt out of this change by adding the following value to the app.config file:
+<pre><code class="lang-xml">&lt;runtime&gt;&#13;&#10;&lt;AppContextSwitchOverrides value=&quot;Switch.System.MemberDescriptorEqualsReturnsFalseIfEquivalent=true&quot; /&gt;&#13;&#10;&lt;/runtime&gt;&#13;&#10;`</pre>

 If your application targets .NET Framework 4.6.1 or earlier and is running on the .NET Framework 4.6.2 or later and you want this change enabled, you can set the compatibility switch to `false` by adding the following value to the app.config file: